 One other way to overcome the debt burden is to get the student loans completely closed or discharged.
-The several occasions wherein the student loan gets discharged includes closed school discharge, student loan discharge in bankruptcy, loan cancellation for total and permanent disability, discharge for false certification or unauthorized payment, unpaid refund discharge, borrower defense discharge, student loan discharge due to death.
+There are several occasions where the student loan gets discharged.
+It includes closed school discharge, student loan discharge in bankruptcy, loan cancellation for total and permanent disability, discharge for false certification or unauthorized payment, unpaid refund discharge, borrower defense discharge, student loan discharge due to death.

 Income-driven repayment programs reduce monthly payments significantly.
 But in case if the bearer doesn’t have qualifying federal loans, you can consider putting your loans into deferment or forbearance.

 It would also become essential to speak with your lender about temporary or permanent forbearance.
 Student loan refinancing is another option for conquering your debt.
 Due to refinancing, you will also be able to adjust your monthly payments and choose new repayment terms.

 New repayment terms can be between 5 and 20 years.
 There are also possibilities for qualifying for a lower interest rate than you have now and helps you to save money on your loans.
 However, if federal loans are refinanced, they become private, and hence lose access to federal forgiveness programs and repayment plans.

 If this sacrifice can be tolerated, then refinancing is one of the best ways to restructure your debt and potentially save money on interest.

 To write to TEPSLF, you can request mail consideration.
 It should include the following -